Dean and Director, Center for Urban and Global Studies (CUGS)

 Chen, Xiangming, Anthony M. Orum, and Krista Paulsen.
 2012.
 Introduction to Cities: How Place and Space Shape Human Experience.
 London: Wiley-Blackwell.

-The Chinese edition will be published by Fudan University Press in 2013.
+**The Chinese translation of the second edition will be published by Fudan University Press.

 **See an article in The European Financial Review about this book.

-Chen, Xiangming (editor).
+Chen, Xiangming, editor and primary contributor.
 2009.
 Shanghai Rising: State Power and Local Transformations in a Global Megacity.
 Minneapolis: University of Minnesota Press.

 *See the flyer for the Chinese Edition (published by the Century Publishing Group and People's Press of Shanghai, 2009).